-In 2020, the Parents and Friends' Association began well with the traditional Welcome Evening which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
-In addition, families then had the opportunity to engage with the

-Headmaster and teachers whilst enjoying light refreshments.
-With new families joining our school in 2020, this was a wonderful opportunity to welcome them into our community.
+In 2021, the Parents and Friends' Association began with the traditional Welcome Evening which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
+In addition, families then had the opportunity to engage with the Headmaster and teachers whilst enjoying light refreshments.
+With new domestic families and onshore students joining our school in 2021, this was a wonderful opportunity to welcome them into our community.
 With the impact of COVID - 19 a number of activities were conducted online.
-The Valedictory Assembly was held in September, where the graduating Class of 2020 were farewelled, this was a special event filled with emotion, and was viewed by many families online both domestically and overseas.
-In December, the Graduation Awards Assembly was attended by a limited number of families, with light refreshments being provided at the conclusion of the formalities.
-This event provided a wonderful opportunity to celebrate the many achievements of the school year, and to allow families the chance to thank the staff for their continuous efforts throughout 2020.
+The Valedictory Assembly was held in September, where the graduating Class of 2021 were farewelled, this was a special event filled with emotion, and was viewed by many families online both domestically and overseas.
+In December, the Graduation Awards Assembly was attended by the students and teachers only.
+This event provided a wonderful opportunity to celebrate the many achievements of the students throughout the disruptive school year.

-Hopefully, with COVID - 19 restrictions easing in 2021, some of our annual activities will recommence.
+Hopefully, with COVID - 19 restrictions easing in 2022, some of our annual activities will recommence.